metauni/metauni.github.io/mag/index.md

 Welcome to **m**etauni **A**lgebraic **G**eometry.
 This is a series of online algebraic geometry classes taught at [metauni](https://metauni.org), using Roblox for the 3D virtual environment and voice chat and Discord for community.
 We are currently preparing MAG1, a first course in algebraic geometry, which will be free and open to anyone with an Internet connection who is over the age of 13 (Roblox voice chat requires age verification).

+The class will be limited to 30 people.
+To be notified of when registration opens (and other course updates) please subscribe to the mailing list below.

 * **When**: starting mid-June 2022, weekly **1.5 hour** lectures on Thursdays 7:00-8:30am AEST, weekly **1 hour** exercise sessions (times TBA).
 The class will run for 8-9 weeks.
 There will be two graded assignments but no exam.
 * **Where**: [metauni](https://metauni.org), where we can write on shared virtual blackboards (which retain their contents when you leave) and talk using position-based voice chat (people far away can't hear you).
 See the [instructions](https://metauni.org/posts/instructions/instructions) for how to set it up.
 * **Why**: to introduce the beauty of algebraic geometry in a hands-on way, emphasising the link between classical ideas and modern computation.